samuelBenh/web-technical-test/README.md

 - Typescript
 - Mapbox
 - Tailwind
-- Zod

 **You are not required to use these technologies, but we recommend you to use them.**

-## How to connect to the WS backend

-The WS engine is based on Socket IO.

-The backend will be simulated by a bun script that will send an initial payload and updates.
-It is allowed to use the type definition of the backend directly in the frontend (exposed by TS or zod).

 ## Installation